Greek Chickpea, Avocado and Cucumber Salad

 Instructions

-• Mince the garlic clove and juice the lemon.
-Add all the salad dressing ingredients to a container with a lid and shake well or whisk together in a bowl.
+• Add all the salad dressing ingredients to a container with a lid and shake well.
+Alternatively, whisk ingredients together in a bowl.
+Transfer to refrigerator to chill while you make the salad.

-• Slice the tomatoes in half and dice the onion.
-Peel and cut the cucumbers in half lengthwise.
-Optionally, de-seed the cucumbers by scooping out the insides with a spoon.
+• Make the salad: Peel and cut the cucumbers in half lengthwise.
+Optionally, use a spoon to scoop out the seeds.
 Slice the cucumbers into bite-sized pieces.
-Dice the avocado.

 Notes

-To make in advance: Assemble all the salad ingredients in a bowl except for the avocado and dressing.
+To make in advance: Assemble all the salad ingredients in a bowl except for the avocado and Greek salad dressing.
 Keep covered and refrigerated for up to a day.
-Just before serving, add the avocado and toss with the dressing.
+Just before serving, add the avocado, then toss the salad with the dressing.

 Nutrition